 We’re so proud to applaud the achievements of our current students and our alumni from the MFA Program and from our Undergraduate Creative Writing Program:

-Joshua Garcia (MFA ’21) will publish his first poetry collection, Pentimento, with Black Lawrence Press in spring of 2024.
+Joshua Garcia (MFA / ARCM ’21) will publish his first poetry collection, Pentimento, with Black Lawrence Press in spring of 2024.

 Kangkang Kovacs (MFA ’23) was awarded second place in the Porter Fleming Literary Competition for her essay, “Firecracker Bill.”
 She also published a short fiction piece, “Childhood Delicacy,” in Jellyfish Review.